ydyjya/ydyjya.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Hi~ I am Zhenhong Zhou, a third-year master student at Beijing University of Posts and Telecommunications, advised by Prof. [**Sen Su**](https://scholar.google.com/citations?user=JaDhAfsAAAAJ).
+Hi~ I am Zhenhong Zhou, a first-year PhD student at Nanyang Technological University, Prof. [Yang Liu](https://scholar.google.com/citations?user=_Pvgwd0AAAAJ&hl=en&oi=ao).
 My research interest includes AI Safety and LLM Safety, Jailbreak, Interpretability, and Privacy specifically.

-I will get my master's degree in June 2025.
-Then, I will start my PhD at Nanyang Technological University under the supervision of Prof. [Yang Liu](https://scholar.google.com/citations?user=_Pvgwd0AAAAJ&hl=en&oi=ao).
+I obtained my bachelor's degree in 2018 and my master's degree in 2022 from Beijing University of Posts and Telecommunications, advised by Prof. [**Sen Su**](https://scholar.google.com/citations?user=JaDhAfsAAAAJ).

 **If you are interested in my research, please contact me**.😊😊😊

 # 🔥 News
+- *2025.09*: &nbsp;🎉🎉 One paper is accepted by NeurIPS 2025
+- *2025.09*: &nbsp;🎉🎉 Two paper are accepted by EMNLP 2025
 - *2025.05*: &nbsp;🎉🎉 One paper is accepted by ACL 2025
 - *2025.04*: &nbsp;🎉🎉 One paper is accepted by ICML 2025
 - *2025.01*: &nbsp;🎉🎉 One paper is accepted by ICLR 2025 (Oral)